A Visit To Gokoku-ji Temple

 Loochoo Naval Mission

-In 1846, the temple was commandeered by British Christian missionary and doctor Bernard Jean Bettleheim, who took occupation for 7 years, driving off its rightful Buddhist occupants and worshippers.
-When HMS Starling docked port in Naha, the port master protested Bettleheim’s plan to disembark, a wish the captain intended to honour.
-Unfortunately, Bettleheim made his way ashore anyway, and was offered shelter at nearby Gokoku-ji.
+In 1846, the temple was commandeered by British Christian missionary and doctor Bernard Jean Bettelheim, who took occupation for 7 years, driving off its rightful Buddhist occupants and worshippers.
+When HMS Starling docked port in Naha, the port master protested Bettleheim’s plan to disembark, a wish the captain intended to honor.
+Unfortunately, Bettelheim made his way ashore anyway and was offered shelter at nearby Gokoku-ji.
 He rewarded this kindness by kicking out its occupants, and boarded up the temple, throwing away much of the paraphernalia there, referring to it as “heathen furniture of the idolatry”.

 He was soon deemed a nuisance, and the Ryukyuan royal government dispatched guards to watch over the temple and observe his movements throughout the area.

 When American Commodore Perry arrived on Okinawa’s shores, Bettleheim acted as his intermediary and translator for a time, objecting strongly (but to little effect) to the Commodore’s establishment of a base within the temple grounds, which included a fenced off area for grazing cattle.
 When the Commodore departed from his second visit to Okinawa a year later (he had departed and returned in the interim), he was offered a gift.